Food labeling is broken. Kind Bar is on a not-so-nutty quest to fix it

 Lubetzky insists that he never wanted to take on his competitors directly in Kind bars’ advertising and that he even considered the idea of head-to-head criticisms distasteful.
 But “people were not connecting the dots” about the bars’ nutritional differences, he says.
 Research the company did around its latest campaign taught them that “people prefer when you’re being specific” and aren’t put off by a little snark at other companies’ expense.

 This past spring, the company launched an online database sharing all the obtuse names for sweeteners that competitors may be using.
 It makes head-to-head comparisons between Kind’s sugar content and that of other offerings.
-For instance, Kind’s top-selling flavor, Chocolate Nuts & Sea Salt, contains about 5 grams—which is 13% sugar by weight—whereas certain varieties sold by Nature Valley and Clif can contain double that and then some.
+For instance, Kind’s top-selling flavor, Dark Chocolate Nuts & Sea Salt, contains about 5 grams—which is 13% sugar by weight—whereas certain varieties sold by Nature Valley and Clif can contain double that and then some.
 (Nature Valley’s Oats ‘n Honey has 11 grams or is 26% sugar; Clif’s Chocolate Chip flavor has 21 grams and is 31% sugar.)
 Competitors including Larabar, RXBar, and Kellogg’s Nutri-Grain are also compared directly with sugary ice creams or cookies.

 Kind publicized this data at a pop-up store in Manhattan; Clif promptly sent brand reps to the site and used it for giving away its own free product.
 The companies have continued to argue online through social media.

-“Food is about more than being kind to yourself,” Clif’s married co-CEOs Gary Erickson and Kit Crawford said in an email to Fast Company.
+“Food is about more than being kind to yourself,” Clif’s married co-CEOs Gary Erickson and Kit Crawford say in an email to Fast Company.
 The duo believes in making “wholesome foods” (a term not regulated by the FDA) in a way “that also benefits the planet and the people who grow and make it,” and they consider organic “the essential place to start.”

 Depending on the recipe, many Clif bars contain between four-and-a-half and six teaspoons of sugar, according to research by the Center for Science in the Public Interest, while Kind’s range from one to two teaspoons.
 But the company makes a point of largely targeting endurance athletes who might need a quick hit of glucose.
 (It’s definitely how the product started.)
 The bars are also readily available to Americans who consider office work its own endurance sport.
 “We’re focused on building a portfolio that has something for anyone—whether you are running a triathlon or running a family,” the co-CEOs add.
 “Our job is to help people understand the when and why.”